Why are some people successful and happy – and others not?

 The power of choice and awareness

-Collectively, these choices determine whether you’re happy and successful – or not.
+Collectively, these choices determine whether you’re successful and happy – or not.
 They impact your ability to live in flow, and they impact your ability to find your way back to flow when something tilts you off balance.
 And your choices are unique to who you are; there’s no prescription, no “one size fits all” option.
 The right small steps can lead to transformation.

 In short, when who you are aligns with what you do and how you do it, that’s when you joyfully, authentically live your fullest potential.
 You achieve goals that excite and energize you.
 And most importantly, you develop your capacity for leadership of self – a core strength that’s a key part of the ability to have a significant positive impact on the world.

-Within organizations (through workshops and longer-term programs), I see how the answers to my life-long question – what makes people happy and successful – also help create an energized, engaged workforce.
+Within organizations (through workshops and longer-term programs), I see how the answers to my life-long question – what makes people successful and happy – also help create an energized, engaged workforce.
 It’s no surprise to me – though very rewarding – that the organizational dynamic is similar to the individual dynamic.

 When you show up happy and authentically successful, that energy and attitude affects everything around you.
 Your family and friends benefit; your employers and employees and clients benefit; and your community benefits.